 Hepatitis C is an infectious blood-borne virus that attacks the liver.
-In the United States there are more than 4 million people who have ever had hepatitis C virus infection and approximately a quarter million are children.
+In the United States, there are more than 4 million people who have ever had hepatitis C virus infection; approximately 250,000 of those are children.

-Hepatitis C virus infection is not transmitted by kissing, hugging, sneezing, coughing, food or water, or casual contact.
-Children infected with hepatitis C virus should not be excluded from school, play, or any other childhood activity based on their infection status.
+Hepatitis C is not transmitted by kissing, hugging, sneezing, coughing, food or water, or casual contact.
+Children infected with hepatitis C virus should not be excluded from school, play or any other childhood activity based on their infection status.

 From the time a person contracts the virus it takes, on average, two weeks for the virus to be detected in the blood.
-However, the average incubation period, from the time you contract the virus to when symptoms may present, is 6-9 weeks.
+However, the average incubation period, from the time you contract the virus to when symptoms may present, is six to nine weeks.

 Hepatitis C virus can produce both acute and chronic infections.
 A recent infection with the hepatitis C virus is called an acute infection.
-Often times a person with an acute infection will not have any symptoms.
+Often, a person with an acute hepatitis C infection will not have any symptoms.

-An infection that persists for more than 20 weeks from the time a person is first diagnosed with an acute infection is generally considered to be a chronic infection.
-Most people who contract the hepatitis C virus will develop a chronic infection, and most of these people will experience chronic liver disease.
+A hepatitis C infection that persists for more than six months after diagnosis of an acute hepatitis C infection is generally considered to be a chronic infection.
+Most people who contract the hepatitis C virus will develop a chronic infection, and many of these people will experience chronic liver disease.
 Complications from chronic hepatitis C infection can lead to liver failure requiring liver transplantation.
 People with chronic hepatitis C virus infection should remember that drinking alcohol will make their liver disease worse.

 Although an infant born to a mother with hepatitis C virus infection may have signs of active infection at birth it is possible for infants to clear the infection on their own without any medicines.
-If the infant is able to clear the virus from their body this will occur within the first 2 years of life.
-If after age 2 years a child still shows sign of active infection it is less likely that they will clear the virus from their blood on their own.
+If the infant is able to clear the virus from their body this usually occurs within the first two years of life.
+If after age 2 a child still shows sign of active infection, it is less likely he or she will clear the virus from their blood on their own.

-It is recommended that people who fall into one or more of the following risk categories be tested to see if they have the infection:
+It is recommended that people who fall into one or more of the following risk categories be tested to see if they have the hepatitis C infection:

-There are a number of blood tests your child's doctor may order to check whether your child has hepatitis C virus infection or if your child has the infection to check the status of the infection:
+There are a number of blood tests your child's doctor may order to check whether your child has hepatitis C, or — if your child has the infection — to check the status of the infection:

 There may be certain circumstances when your child's doctor will order a liver biopsy in order to check on the progression of your child's infection.

 The Viral Hepatitis Clinical Care Program participates in a number of treatment trials for children with chronic infection involving both approved and experimental treatments.
-To learn more about the treatment trials offered at Children's Hospital of Philadelphia or about trials in your area please visit www.clinicaltrials.gov.
+To learn more about the treatment trials offered at The Children's Hospital of Philadelphia, please call 1-866-KID-LIVR (1-866-543-5487).
+To learn about trials in your area, please visit www.clinicaltrials.gov.